truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/DevicesScreensSCALE.md

 Select the new disk for the pool from the **Member Disk** dropdown list.
 The system prevents losing existing data by stopping the add operation for the new disk if the disk is already in use or has partitions present.

-**Force** overrides the safety check and adds the disk to the pool.
+**Force** overrides safety check and adds the disk to the pool.
 Selecting this option erases any data stored on the disk!

 **Replace Disk** adds the new disk to the pool.
 {{< /expand >}}